atongen/mviedb/README.md

 ```
 $ mviedb \
   -in /media/movies/new \
+  -manifest $HOME/mviedb-manifest.json \
   -add-stop-words additional,stop,words \
   -p
 ```

-This will display a list of tokens from the input files that will be used for automatically generating moviedb.org search queries.
+This will display a list of tokens from unprocessed input files that will be used for automatically generating moviedb.org search queries.

 Added stop words will be taken into account.
 Repeat and continue updating `-add-stop-words` (or `-set-stop-words`) until you are happy with the result.